-In 1952 Tunku Abdul Rahman, with the support of UMNO, demanded that Malaya be given independence within three years in response to the IMP's demand within seven years.
-In March 1953 the leaders of UMNO and MCA announced they had reached agreement on the principle of general elections for the federal legislative council.
+In 1952 Tunku Abdul Rahman, with the support of UMNO, demanded that Malaya be given independence within three years in response to the IMP's demand within seven years.64 In March 1953 the leaders of UMNO and MCA announced they had reached agreement on the principle of general elections for the federal legislative council.
 Attempts were made to reconcile differences between Datuk Onn and Tunku Abdul Rahman, but their meeting proved unsuccessful.
 According to one source, the former insisted that "the

-Tunku would have to dissolve the Alliance and join his IMP".
-So Soon after this, the UMNO-MCA Alliance demanded the establishment of an Independent Constitutional Commission to inquire into constitutional reforms, aimed apparently at reviewing the 1948 Agreement.
+Tunku would have to dissolve the Alliance and join his IMP".65 Soon after this, the UMNO-MCA Alliance demanded the establishment of an Independent Constitutional Commission to inquire into constitutional reforms, aimed apparently at reviewing the 1948 Agreement.
 Its members were to be composed of eminent jurists from outside Malaya.
 In February 1954 Onn launched his Party Negara.
 After the various political parties had aired their proposals on the general elections, the new High Commissioner, General Templer, announced, with the consent of the sultans, that the new Federal Legislative Council would consist of 52 elected and 46 nominated members.
 Elections would be held early in 1955.
 The UMNO-MCA Alliance was dissatisfied with an elected majority of only six, and threatened to boycott the elections.
-It withdrew the threat after the next High Commissioner MacGillivray assured Tunku Abdul Rahman that he would consult with the majority elected party to appoint some five or seven nominated members.
-Se
+It withdrew the threat after the new High Commissioner MacGillivray assured Tunku Abdul Rahman that he would consult with the majority elected party to appoint some five or seven nominated members.66

 The Alliance under the Tunku's leadership swept to a landslide victory in Malaya's first-ever general elections on 17 July 1955, winning 51 of the 52 seats contested.
 An example of how much the Tunku had changed from an exclusionary Malay nationalist to a multi-racial nationalist was how he had persuaded his UMNO party to make compromises and to accept the Alliance concept of inter-racial unity.
 As only a very small proportion of non-Malays had been registered as voters, this first electorate was predominantly Malay.
 The registered electorate in 1955 comprised approximately 84 per cent Malays, 11 per cent Chinese and less than five per cent Indians.
 UMNO members, therefore, insisted that the Alliance field 90 per cent Malay candidates, but the Tunku rejected the suggestion.
 He threatened to resign and got his way.
 Consequently, the Alliance fielded 35 UMNO, 15 MCA and two Malayan Indian Congress (MIC) candidates in the 52 constituencies.
 UMNO lost one candidate to the Pan-Malayan Islamic Party (PMIP).
-The elections represented a test for "UMNO discipline, and the Alliance concept".
+The elections represented a test for "UMNO discipline, and the Alliance concept".67 feared that both the nationalists and the communists would do a deal behind their backs.
+In November 1955, shortly before the talks began, the British Government in London announced that the continuation of the Emergency would not be an obstacle to Malaya's advance towards selfgovernment nor would it be an obstacle to the establishment of a commission to review the constitution, [as demanded by the Alliance] "provided that no concessions are made to the communists during the forthcoming talks which would affect the ability of the Federation Government to keep the internal security position under control".69

 However, in their election manifesto, the Alliance had, in fact, recognized that the communists' armed insurrection was pivotal to winning the independence struggle.
-Aware of the people's need to bring this "war" to a peaceful end, the Alliance had campaigned on a platform of peace and amnesty for the insurgents.
-"This had alarmed the British authorities who feared that both the nationalists and the communists would do a deal behind their backs.
-In November 1955, shortly before the talks began, the British Government in London announced that the continuation of the Emergency would not be an obstacle to Malaya's advance towards self-government nor would it be an obstacle to the establishment of a commission to review the constitution, [as demanded by the Alliance] "provided that no concessions are made to the communists during the forthcoming talks which would affect the ability of the Federation Government to keep the internal security position under control"."
+Aware of the people's need to bring this "war" to a peaceful end, the Alliance had campaigned on a platform of peace and amnesty for the insurgents.68 This had alarmed the British authorities who